A five-step guide to developing an energy procurement strategy19 January 2023

 Step four: determine your market approach

 With all the other pieces in place, you can finally determine your approach to procuring energy.
-If your priorities list said you wanted budget stability, you may seek out energy contracts that offer a fixed-price component and a longer-term contract.
-To hit your target for renewable energy use, you might look for plans that allow you to stipulate a minimum percent of the energy sources that must be renewable.
+If your priorities list said you wanted budget stability, you might seek out energy contracts that offer a fixed-price component and a longer-term contract.
+To hit your target for renewable energy use, you might look for plans that allow you to stipulate a minimum percentage of the energy sources that must be renewable.
 You might even consider purchasing some energy-generating equipment.
 Solar panels or a wind turbine could help you meet or surpass that goal.

-If you haven’t already, consider working with an energy management service once you reach this step.
+If you haven’t already, consider working with an energy management service provider once you reach this step.
 Their extensive knowledge of energy options and relationships with energy providers can help you find plans that align with your needs and priorities.

 Step five: perform ongoing analysis